Matt Vierling Preview, Player Props: Tigers vs. Royals

 Matt Vierling At The Plate

-- Vierling leads Detroit with an OBP of .326 this season while batting .259 with 41 walks and 57 runs scored.

-- Vierling has reached base via a hit in 78 games this season (of 127 played), and had multiple hits in 29 of those games.
+- Vierling has picked up a hit in 61.4% of his 127 games this year, with more than one hit in 22.8% of them.

 - He has scored in 41 games this year (32.3%), including multiple runs in 12 games.